Veronica Loleo

 Veronica Loleo (born 18 March 1998) is a Kenyan long-distance runner.

 Career

 In 2022 she won silver in the Hamburg Half Marathon.
 The following year she got bronze at the Zwolle Half Marathon and silver at the Málaga Half Marathon.

 In 2025 she first won silver in the Prague Half Marathon and then won the 12 km race at the Lilac Bloomsday Run, the 15 km at the Boilermaker Road Race, and Buenos Aires Half Marathon.
 She also placed 3rd in the Valencia Half Marathon behind Agnes Ngetich and Fotyen Tesfay.

+In 2026 Loleo placed 3rd in the Berlin Half Marathon and 3rd in the B.A.A.
+10K.
+She then attended the 2026 World Athletics Road Running Championships in Copenhagen and was part of the Kenyan women's team which won the women's half marathon team event and she also captured silver in the individual women's half marathon event behind Agnes Jebet Ngetich.